waleawo08/mini_finance/README.md

 ✅ **Profile Page** – Stores user details like name, email, and contact information.
 ✅ **My Wallet** – Allows users to manage payment methods.
 ✅ **Settings & Help Center** – Enables users to update preferences and seek assistance.

+## About This Project
+This project demonstrates Git operations like clone, pull, push, and PR — a hands-on Mini-Finance tool.

 ---